Why does color for business matter? Let’s explore this and other reasons you’ll want to take a closer look at how color can help your business.

 When a color becomes synonymous with a brand or business, it’s much easier to connect with the consumer in advertising since it requires less effort to recall that brand.
 In addition, the simple act of seeing a color and associating it with your business allows your brand to live rent-free in the consumer’s mind.

 It helps the company establish a cultural profile.

-Over time, with enough reach and exposure, your brand color may become a commonplace thing.
+Over time, with enough reach and exposure, a color for business may become a commonplace thing.
 People will be used to seeing it and immediately associate your color with your brand.
 Like that iced latte with the green straws, your brand will be a part of daily life that’s almost expected.

-First, never choose a color for the sake of color.
-When creating your identity, work with your designer to establish a color that will highlight or represent aspects of your business.
+First, never choose a color for business just for the sake of color.
+When creating your identity, work with your designer to establish a color for business that will highlight or represent aspects of your business.
 Keep cost in mind as well.
 We always do at Beyond Lines when we design a logo for a client to create our logos in black and white first.
-So this allows for two things; first, we know the logo will work in low cost or color restricted situations, and second, we know the logo doesn’t require color to do its job.
+So this allows for two things; first, we know the logo will work in low-cost or color-restricted situations, and second, we know the logo doesn’t require color to do its job.
 There’s also another benefit to reducing the number of colors used in a logo.
 85% of the Top 100 on the Forbes List of Most Valuable Brands (as of 2020) only use one or two colors in their branding.
 The benefit of reducing the number of colors is that it’s easier to “own” one or two colors.

 Of course, there are many other things to take into account when designing a logo.
 So if you’re ready to start branding or rebranding your business, please get in touch with us to get started!